botsync/volta_simulation/README.md

 ```

 ### 3. Navigation with Volta
- * Once the gazebo world is launched and the Volta robot is loaded into the simulation environment, the navigaation node can be launched by running:
+ * Once the gazebo world is launched and the Volta robot is spawned into the simulation environment, the navigaation node can be launched by running:
 ```
 $ roslaunch volta_navigation navigation.launch
 ```